natacha-beck/cbrain-wiki/Explore-ASL.md

 ## 2. [[Upload files]]

 #### Select your input file(s)

 Please note the following prerequisites:
 1. Input format:BIDS dataset.
-For more information about the BIDS data requirements can be found [HERE](https://sites.google.com/view/exploreasl/tutorials/how-to-start-exploreasl)
+More information about the BIDS data requirements can be found [HERE](https://sites.google.com/view/exploreasl/tutorials/how-to-start-exploreasl)

 Once your file(s) is uploaded, please select from the Files list: